 1. Make time for a walk

 Walking is one of life’s sweet pleasures.
 It’s free, it’s easy, and all you need are your legs to do it!
 Although the summer holidays are supposed to be a time for a break, most families find that in reality, their diaries are fuller.
 Before heading out in the car or on public transport to ferry the kids to a play date, why not take the agenda, and factor in some extra time to walk there.
-If you’ve got a dog, that’s great news, but even if you don’t there’s no excuse.
-When the weather is sunny, or simply just dry, get out there and enjoy it, if your dog causes problems, be careful and make sure to read first the connecticut dog ownership regulations.
+When the weather is sunny, or simply just dry, get out there and enjoy it.

 Wherever the road takes you

 Walking doesn’t always have to have a destination.
 If you find yourself with time to spare, take the kids out for a wander anyway.
 For you, it’s a great way to clear your mind of all the daily stresses, and for them, it can even be a bit of an adventure.
 Have you ever noticed how much more you discover when you’re on foot, compared to in a vehicle?
 Your eyes are up and aware of your surroundings – you never know what you mind find on your travels.